CareDailyAI/docs/README.md

 # Care Daily Documentation

-This repository contains documents and references to documents that will help developers create new apps, devices, and services on the People Power AI+IoT Platform.
+This repository contains documents and references to documents that will help developers create new apps, devices, and services on the Care Daily home health AI+IoT SaaS.

 ### [Platform APIs](platform_apis/README.md)

-These APIs are provided by the AI+IoT platform itself, including APIs for applications, devices, and administrators.
-The AI+IoT Platform is capable of responding to role-based access API calls as well as streaming events and observations to partner clouds.
+These APIs are provided by the AI+IoT SaaS platform itself, including APIs for applications, devices, and administrators.
+The AI+IoT SaaS is capable of responding to role-based access API calls as well as streaming events and observations to partner clouds.

 ### [Synthetic APIs](synthetic_apis/README.md)